 This is where you will be working from.

-Caption 14, Business English - Starting on a new jobPlay Caption
+Caption 14, The Company - Starting on a New JobPlay Caption

 To form the above future continuous tense, the future tense of the verb "to be" ("will be") is combined with the present participle of the verb "to work."
 The future continuous tense expresses something is incomplete or unfinished that will happen in the future.
 In the above case, work will be performed at some point in the future.